Confluence in. Customer website out.

 Choose customer-facing pages

-Select only the pages customers should be able to read.
+Select only the pages customers should be able to read, while keeping internal notes and working content private.

 Step 3

-Give customers a simple page they can open without logging into Confluence.
+Give customers a focused, branded website page they can open without logging into Confluence.

 What customer-facing content can you share?